Interbotix/interbotix_ros_toolboxes/interbotix_rpi_toolbox/README.md

 Now, as the name suggests, these are *Server* images, so they do not come with desktops.
 Similar to the operating systems, there a quite a number of desktop experiences one can choose from - like *ubuntu-desktop*, *kubuntu-deskto*, *xubuntu-desktop* to name a few.
 After doing some experimenting, I've found that the *ubuntu-mate-desktop* experience provided a pretty nice desktop experience and took up the least amount of RAM.

  Since we're using the Pi 4, and the 64-bit option apparently makes things faster, you should select one of those options.
-Currently, we use the 18.04.5 64-bit option for the Rpi4 as that supports ROS Melodic.
-While at the time of this writing, ROS Noetic does exist and is compatible with the 20.04.1 option, there are still some ROS packages it does not support (most notably [realsense-ros](https://github.com/IntelRealSense/realsense-ros)).
-Perhaps, when Intel includes support for ROS Noetic, we will upgrade our images to ROS Noetic.
+Both the 18.04.5 64-bit option and the 20.04.1 64-bit option for the Rpi4 have been tested.

  ## Hardware
  Instead of purchasing components separately, it's much easier to get a Raspberry Pi 4B Kit (from Amazon or wherever) that comes with all necessary components.
 This includes a power cable, mini-to-full-size HDMI cable, case, fan, heatsinks, a class 10 microSD card (at least 32GB), and of course, the Pi itself (4GB RAM option seems to be pretty good, and is what we use at Interbotix).